bloominstituteoftechnology/web-sprint-challenge-advanced-web-applications/README.md

 * [ ] Build out another form to add a new color to your color list
 * [ ] Build a custom hook called `useApi` that you can use to make all of your API calls
+* [ ] Add more tests to give you further confidence in the code you're shipping

 ## Submission format